 - Check in online before you go to the airport.
 This way you don’t have to queue for long.
 You can also book your preferred seats beforehand and ensure that your family sits together.

 - You can request 'meet and assist' services when booking your flight if you'd like to be met at check-in and helped with your children and bags to the plane.
 Emirates offers priority check- in for families.

 - Carry pacifiers for babies and bubble gum for older children to avoid earache when taking off and landing.

 - Always use car seats whenever driving with children, until they are old enough.
 Then ensure that they use booster seats then seatbelts depending on their age.
 This is required by law.

 - Have extra rear-view mirrors fitted into your car and facing the back seats.
 They will allow you to keep an eye on the children without having to turn around.

-- Portable/Car DVD players are great for keeping children busy for hours.
-For us, it was one of the best travel investments we’d ever made.
-Nowadays many children use tablets for this purpose.
+- Portable/Car DVD players used to be great for keeping children busy for hours.
+When our children were little, it was one of the best travel investments we'd made.
+Nowadays, they use tablets and smartphones of course.

-- Encourage them to play car games, like “Rock, paper, scissors” and “I spy with my little eye” when they eventually get tired of their DVD’s.
+- Encourage them to play car games, like “Rock, paper, scissors” and “I spy with my little eye” when they eventually get tired of their electronics.

 - Stop often to allow the children to stretch their legs and take bathroom breaks.
 Service stations with play areas are a treat to look forward to.